 Set TV Video Input

-- Turn On both TV and DVD player - Press TV/VIDEO or INPUT button on remote or front of TV and select "Video 1" input on TV.
-TV screen will display DVD player logo when correct input is selected.
+- Turn TV and DVD player on. - Press the SOURCE button on the TV or TV remote to select "INPUT 1." - The TV screen will display the DVD player logo when the correct input is selected.

 Play DVD